US General Vows To Continue Air Strikes Supporting Afghan Troops - UrduPoint

 US General Vows To Continue Air Strikes Supporting Afghan Troops

-Since early May, violence has surged after the insurgents launched a sweeping assault just days after the US-led foreign forces began their final withdrawal.
+Since early May, violence has surged after the insurgents launched a sweeping assault just days after the US-led foreign forces began their final withdrawal which is now almost complete.

 The Taliban's deadly assault has seen the insurgents capture scores of districts, border crossings and encircle several provincial capitals.